JonathanChee/DL-Cifar-10/README.md

 # DL-Cifar-10
-tune from lenet model to actual 90% accuracy is call Jonnet now
+Tune from lenet model get up to 90% accuracy.
+This is call Jonnet now

 #Convolutional Neural Networks for CIFAR-10
 This repository is about some implementations of CNN Architecture for cifar10.